01 of 05

 Parenthood and Working at Home: How to Balance The Two

 It’s never easy for parents to find balance in this hectic world, and work-at-home parents are no exception.
 Raising children is a rewarding but demanding job.
 And yet, the same could be said of many parents’ careers.
 It might seem that working a home could be the solution to this dilemma—that it can create a sweet equilibrium between our home lives and professional endeavors.

-Certainly that is true; it can happen that way.
-However it does not happen without effort.
+Certainly, that is true; it can happen that way.
+However, it does not happen without effort.
 Working from home usually... does allow more family time, but it brings its own work-life balance problems.
-When you go out to a workplace every day, that automatically draws line between your work and family lives.
+When you go out to a workplace every day, that automatically draws a line between your work and family lives.
 When you work at home, you must draw that line on your own.

 To effectively balance the demands of a work life and a family life in the same place, parents must make conscious choices on a day-to-day basis.
-To do that, they need to examine some of the larger issues they face as work-at-home parents.
+They need to examine some of the larger issues they face as work-at-home parents.
 Start with these four areas of potential conflict to balance.Continue to 2 of 5 below.

 02 of 05

 When you work at home, you need ground rules for everyone.
 There should be guidelines for the children and others in the household about how to behave when you are working.
 What merits an interruption during your work time should be clear to all, including adults.
 Kids tend to forget the rules, while adults may think they don't apply to them.

 However, don’t stop there when crafting those work-at-home ground rules.
 Perhaps even more important are the rules you make for yourself.
 It takes... self-discipline to be successful at working from home.
 Cranky babies and conference calls can now coexist in the same sphere, and it's up to you to keep your worlds from colliding.